Andy Delort: Nantes

-On 30 January 2023, Delort moved to fellow French club Nantes, initially on a six month loan with an obligation to buy.
-He scored his first two goals with Nantes during a Coupe de France quarter finals against RC Lens in 1 March 2023.
+On 30 January 2023, Delort moved to fellow French club Nantes, initially on a six-month loan with an obligation to buy.
+He scored his first two goals with Nantes during a Coupe de France quarter finals against RC Lens on 1 March 2023.

+Umm Salal

+On 7 July 2023, Delort officially signed for Qatari club Umm Salal on a two-year contract with an option for a one-year extension.
+The transfer fee of the deal was estimated to be €2.5 million.
+On 12 February 2024, he terminated his contract with Umm Salal.

+MC Alger

+On 11 September 2024, Delort signed with Algerian club MC Alger on a two-year contract with an option for a one-year extension.

+Return to Montpellier on loan

+On 29 January 2025, Delort returned to Montpellier on loan until the end of the 2024–25 season with an option to buy.

+Return to Ajaccio

+On 10 September 2025, Delort signed for his former club Ajaccio, helping the club after their administrative relegation to the seventh tier of French football.

 International career

 Delort played in the beach soccer team managed by Eric Cantona in 2009.
 During an amateur tournament in Sète, he was spotted by Laurent Castro, who asked him to play in the qualification for the 2009 World Cup.
 He scored five goals in the qualifiers.

 In 2011, he was selected by France Under 20s team by Francis Smerecki to play against the United States on 17 May 2011.
 He was then called to participate in the 2011 Toulon Tournament in June with the France team, but had to pull out of the squad having suffered an injury in a league game.

-Of Algerian descent through his mother, Delort expressed an interest in representing the Algeria national football team in April 2019.
+Of Algerian nationality through his mother, Delort expressed an interest in representing the Algeria national football team in April 2019.

 On 13 June 2019, the Algerian federation announced Delort's inclusion in its final squad for the 2019 Africa Cup of Nations.
 He made his debut three days later in a friendly against Mali, coming on as a substitute for Yacine Brahimi in the 75th minute and scoring the winning goal 5 minutes later in a 3–2 victory.

 In October 2021, Delort was not called up to the national team for the recent World Cup qualifiers.
 Coach Djamel Belmadi revealed at a press conference that Delort himself refused the call-up because he wanted to concentrate on his club career, having recently signed with OGC Nice.
 Delort confirmed this and said he wanted to take a break from the national team for a year.